Codebook Configuration for RIS-aided Systems via Implicit Neural Representations: Methodology

-where $\mathbf{C}$ represents a Fourier mapping matrix defined as $\mathbf{C}=\left(c^{0}, c^{1}, \cdots, c^{L-1}\right)$, where $c$ denotes the basic frequency, and $L$ is the length of the mapping space.
 As a result, the input dimension of the MLP is expanded from 3 to 6$L$.
 This expansion can be interpreted as a variation of the Fourier series, aligning with the characteristics of electromagnetic signals~\cite{FourierMapping}.
 Therefore, INR employs positional encoding to grasp the propagation characteristics of the electric field, thereby enhancing the learning capability.